wantpinow/fullstack-template/README.md

 - [ ] Sign up for a Clerk account
 - [ ] Create a new project.
 This project is set up for the `email` provider only.
 Make sure that the `personal_information -> name` option is set and required for all users.
 You can (and should) add more providers, just make sure that they have the name field set and required.
 - [ ] Add development NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY and CLERK_SECRET_KEY to `.env`
+- [ ] Create a production Clerk instance

 ### Running Locally